julianjohannesen/MyReads/README2.md

 The shelves and the books that appear on those shelves are all just hard coded.
 I need to figure out how to use the BooksAPI to fetch all of those books and display them correctly.

-To do that I think I'll need components both for Books and for Shelves.
+To do think that I think I'll need components both for Books and for Shelves.
 Definitely for Books.